-World leaders are at the United Nations for their annual U.N.
+World leaders have converged on United Nations for their annual U.N.
 General Assembly gathering that lasts several days.
 Here are the stories The Associated Press is planning.
 All times EDT:

 UNITED NATIONS-FIVE QUOTES

-Five interesting quotes (short and long alike) from speechmakers who are NOT the center of attention at the General Assembly.
-UPCOMING: 400 words by 8 p.m.
+Five interesting quotes from speechmakers who are not the center of attention at the General Assembly.
+UPCOMING: 600 words by 9 p.m.

 UNITED NATIONS-TRUMP LAUGHTER: Donald Trump says something during his U.N.
 General Assembly speech.
 Laughter ensues.
 He didn’t intend it that way.
 SENT: 200 words, photo, video.